Oriental rug: Wool

 In most oriental rugs, the pile is of sheep's wool.
 Its characteristics and quality vary from each area to the next, depending on the breed of sheep, climatic conditions, pasturage, and the particular customs relating to when and how the wool is shorn and processed.
 In the Middle East, rug wools come mainly from the fat-tailed and fat-rumped sheep races, which are distinguished, as their names suggest, by the accumulation of fat in the respective parts of their bodies.
 Different areas of a sheep's fleece yield different qualities of wool, depending on the ratio between the thicker and stiffer sheep hair and the finer fibers of the wool.
+Some of the best wool is thought to be from Kurdistan and Tibet where they use kurk, winter wool from the neck and under arms of lambs, and pashmina, wool from the pashmina goat, respectively.
 Usually, sheep are shorn in spring and fall.
 The spring shear produces wool of finer quality.
 The lowest grade of wool used in carpet weaving is “skin” wool, which is removed chemically from dead animal skin.
 Fibers from camels and goats are also used.
 Goat hair is mainly used for fastening the borders, or selvages, of Baluchi and Turkmen rugs, since it is more resistant to abrasion.
 Camel wool is occasionally used in Middle Eastern rugs.
 It is often dyed in black, or used in its natural colour.
 More often, wool said to be camel's wool turns out to be dyed sheep wool.